vietha0926/animals/README.md

 ```
 ## Question B
 - We can create a new interface Swimmable to model the ability to swim.
 So that a Dolphin will be Swimmable, but a Dolphin is not a Fish
+## Question D
+- Model abilities by interfaces Flyable, SoundMakable, Swimmable and Walkable
+- Model the transformation of an insect by ENUM InsectLifecycle